mozerpol/NotesFromLearning/FPGAsForDummies/README.md

 5. Verifying the system design
 6. Mapping the system into FPGA hardware
 7. Trying out the design in the system

+### Chapter 3 <a name="3"></a>
+During system design we can ask some questions, such as: <br/>
+- What does the system have to do? - actually this is the fundamental question.
+The answer to this question is often provided by the product manager.
+- Can I use my existing design with changes?
+- How much of the system can I leave in software? - The amount of the system that can be left in software determines what types of hard-ware can be used.
+- How much hardware can I buy? -  Many times, a functional block of your system design may already be implemented in a commercially available hardware device (known as *off-the-shelf*).
+If that’s the case, it may be more economical to purchase this hardware, or license it as IP, rather than implement the design in software or design custom hardware.
+- Does it work yet? - The next fundamental question, and must be answered “Yes” before the system can be deployed.